Thinking of a website facelift… but short on time or money?

-Stay Or Leave?
-If you have ever planned your own website you will know the anguish of deciding how the homepage design will be most effective.
+If you have ever planned your own website you will know the anguish of deciding how the homepage design should be created to be most effective.
 Below are practical tools to implement when giving your homepage design a facelift.

 1. BASIC WEBSITE PRINCIPLES